Staff & Leadership

 Jessica’s 5-year-old daughter Allie was riding her bike with her dad after kindergarten in their residential neighborhood in Washington, DC.
 As she rode in the crosswalk of a four-way stop in a school zone, Allie was struck by a driver who failed to make a complete stop.
 She died in the crosswalk wearing her bright yellow school t-shirt.
 Jessica started speaking out right away, demanding that the intersection where Allie was killed be fixed, and then joining the Steering Committee of the FSS DC chapter.

-LAURA keenan
+LAURA KEENAN

 Laura’s 42-year-old husband, Matt Keenan, went out for an evening ride on a beautiful night in 2021 after putting their baby to bed and never returned.
 Matt was riding in the bike lane, wearing his helmet and extremely bright lights.
 Yet this was not enough to protect him from a reckless driver who crossed into his unprotected bike lane, hitting Matt head on.
 With Matt’s death, Laura was left a young widow and a single parent to their then 15-month old son Evan.
 Laura started advocating for safer streets immediately and founded the San Diego FSS Chapter.